Ecstasy Addiction Treatment

 Dangers of Ecstasy Abuse

 Ecstasy is at most times combined with other drugs such as caffeine, ketamine, and cocaine.
 In addition, users may take multiple doses of MDMA, which can seriously damage a user’s body.
 Extreme or high doses of the drug can affect the body’s ability to regulate temperature.
-This can result in organ failure, such as heart, kidney and liver failure.
+This can result in organ failure, including heart, kidney, and liver failure.
 In more severe cases, death has even occurred.

 Furthermore, because MDMA is known to lower a person’s inhibitions and create a sense of closeness with others, ecstasy users are more apt to have unprotected sex.
 This can result in unwanted pregnancy and the contraction of sexually transmitted diseases, such as HIV/AIDS and hepatitis.

 An individual can experience physical withdrawal symptoms that are usually uncomfortable, but highly unlikely to be life-threatening.
 On the other hand, MDMA can produce serious psychological withdrawal symptoms for an abuser of the drug.
-Attempting to quit “cold turkey” is strongly discouraged and seeking the aid of a medical and/or addictions professionals is imperative to a person’s health and safety.
+Attempting to quit “cold turkey” is strongly discouraged and seeking the aid of addiction treatment specialists is imperative to a person’s health and safety.
 Some of the withdrawal symptoms you should be aware of include:

 - Cravings & Obsessions